fenago/python-networking-sysadmins/development/lab_guides/Lab_4.md

 ![](./images/C13963_04_03.jpg)

-Figure 4.3: Output with the text-only command
+Caption: Output with the text-only command

 The difference in the output between this cell and the previous cell, shown in *Figures 4.2* and *4.3*, is the presence of control characters.